-Head lice (Pediculus humanus capitis) are tiny, wingless insects that live in human hair and feed on the blood circulating in the scalp.
+Head lice are tiny, wingless insects that live in human hair and feed on the blood circulating in the scalp.

-If you think your child might have head lice, you should check for head lice in every member of the household.
+If you think your child might have head lice, you should check for head lice in every member of your household.

 You should see your doctor if:

 - your child is itching and scratching a lot and it interrupts her sleep